Last update: December 15, 2024

 What is the role of creatine in muscle building?

-Creatine is an amino acid compound naturally made by the body and stored in muscles.
+Creatine is an amino acid compound naturally made by your body and stored in muscles.
 When you take creatine supplements, it can boost both the strength and size of your muscles.

 It works by increasing the levels of creatine, phosphocreatine, and water in your muscles, which helps maintain energy and hydration, especially during activities that require a lot of strength, like lifting weights.
 Creatine helps support your muscles to perform and take on challenging activities better.